Leon740/algo/public/books/Ideal_Programmer/Ideal_Programmer_En.md

 **Promise language**

 _Falsy promises_
 I should start hitting the jym.
 Hopefully I will finish this task today.

 _True promises_
 I am hitting the gym 3 times a week.
 I got my gear, training program, trainer and a friend.
 I will finish this task today.
 If not sure, say tomorrow.

-Difference
-Deterministic
+Difference - Deterministic

 **Common issues**

-If this doesn't depend fully on you, but on another department, engineer.
+If this doesn't fully depend on you, but on another department, engineer.
 Currently I am working on this.
 I faced this issue.
 I reached out to this engineer from this department.
 He said he needs 1 day to push his fix.
 After that, I will need 8 more hours to push my updates.

 **Daily calls**